con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	byung] VM; 'byung NyiGyu

 Homage to you, boon granter, best of vajras;
-The summit of existence, homage to you;
+O summit of existence, homage to you;
 Homage to you, whose source is emptiness;
 O Buddha's awakening, homage to you; (158)